 An MQL should be a "Lead" first and foremost, which means it needs to fit your Ideal Customer Profile (ICP).
 If a lead originates from inbound efforts (contact form, demo request, resource download, ROI calculator submission) the ICP fit can be a little looser.
 In the case of your outbound efforts (cold email or LinkedIn outreach), good ICP fit is a prerequisite for turning a lead into an MQL.
 If the lead isn't a good fit, is it really worth spending sales team resources to nurture them down the funnel?

 Remember that your ICP may lie on a spectrum.
-For example, if a lead does not fit your ICP because the company’s revenue range is too high or too low, you may still make the decision to pursue it.
-If a lead has positive signals but uses an ERP your product doesn’t integrate with, they may not be worth spending time nurturing.
+For example, if a lead does not fit your ICP because the company’s revenue range is too high or too low, you may still decide to pursue them.
+If a lead has positive signals but uses an ERP your product doesn’t integrate with, they may not be worth nurturing.
 This type of lead can (and should) get disqualified by marketing.

 ...that the marketing team has qualified as having demonstrated intent and interest in your product (based on a set of mutually agreed-upon criteria)...

 Before you build your marketing dashboard, your marketing and sales teams need to align on what it means for a lead to have demonstrated enough intent to be handed off.
 This will change based on the maturity of your sales function.
-For example, do you have SDRs and BDRs to help nurture lower intent leads through the funnel?
+For example, do you have SDRs and BDRs to help nurture lower-intent leads through the funnel?
 Or does your team mainly consist of Account Executives who only want to engage with extremely high-intent “hand-raisers”?
-Get clear on what criteria make a lead worth handing off to sales – these will differ from company to company.
+Determine what criteria make a lead worth handing off to sales – these will differ from company to company.

 ...and is ready for handoff to the sales team.